 Although it is quite the trek to get to the plane, this site attracts thousands of tourists a year.
 The scenery surrounding the plane is otherworldly and is well worth a visit.
 This is a must-visit during your 3 days in Iceland.
 Just be sure to dress for the weather and bring your camera, you will want to capture this beautiful sight.

 View the famous Eyjafjallajökull Volcano

 Eyjafjallajökull is an active volcano that is completely covered by an icecap.
 Its peak reaches 1,651 meters in the air and it is a very popular summit to view in Iceland.
-Its fame and popularity come from its recent eruption in 2010 that disrupted flights around Europe covered much of continent in volcanic ash.
+Its fame and popularity come from its recent eruption in 2010 that disrupted flights around Europe covered much of the continent in volcanic ash.

 This is one of the more famous active volcanos and is visible for much of the day 3 drive along the coast of Southern Iceland.
 It is worth it to make a stop at one of the many pull-offs along the highway to look at this massive volcanic beast.
-With 3 days in Iceland you will surely be stopping plenty during your drives to see the stunning nature wonders of the land.
+With 3 days in Iceland, you will surely be stopping plenty during your drives to see the stunning natural wonders of the land.

 Walk on Rejnisfjra Black Sand Beach

 The final stop along the south Icelandic coast, and during your 3 days in Iceland, is the Black Sand Beaches.
 These beaches are a stunning natural phenomenon, and the area is full of beauty and breathtaking sights to see.
 Not only is the sand at this beach completely black, but there is a huge mountain on the beach with large basalt column caves!
 The whole area, again, looks like something out of a movie.